xmtp/xmtp-dot-org/docs/tutorials/cli.md

 sidebar_position: 6
 ---

-# CLI Starter
+# Build an XMTP CLI tool

-Starter project for building an XMTP CLI.
-You can also check out the [github repo](https://github.com/xmtp/cli-starter)
+Use this starter project to build an XMTP CLI tool.
+You can also check out the [GitHub repo](https://github.com/xmtp/cli-starter)

 ### Prerequisites